 That was the big state that he had to win to stop Ted Cruz, and he ended up doing it by a pretty significant margin.

-And Mike Pence, you're right, he's a conservative, loved by evangelicals.
+He's a conservative, loved by evangelicals.

-He's pro-life, he's right on the issues.
+He's right on the issues.

 No, and I don't think that you should, especially in this election where there are so many people who disagree with some of Donald Trump's positions.

-But I think it is important to have someone who is more uh solidly establishment, as it were, like a Mike Pence on the ticket, to really reach out to those who may be nervous about a Donald Trump candidacy to say, hey, we've got someone secure and steady with executive experience, as Ron said.
+But I think it is important to have someone who is more solidly establishment, as it were, like a Mike Pence on the ticket, to really reach out to those who may be nervous about a Donald Trump candidacy to say, hey, we've got someone secure and steady with executive experience, as Ron said.

 I think that it's a really smart move looking at the field.